gavinbunney/ikara/README.md

       Where <build-key> is the key of the build you want to monitor.

+  7. Sit back, relax and let Ikara do your dirty 'build-cop' work for you

 ### Other Uses

 `ikara.py` also doubles as a command-line scripting API for the *Dream Cheeky